MortezaShoeibi/farsinum/README.md

 # Farsi num

-A Django REST framework based API to convert Latin numbers to Persian(Farsi) text.
+A Django REST framework based API to convert numbers from digits to a Persian(Farsi) text format.

 # Usage